-Future income tax liabilities arise primarily from differences between the fair value and the tax cost of the investments as well as the timing of the inclusion of accrued dividends for income tax purposes.
-The Company has approximately \$73,930,000 of realized capital loss carryforwards at December 31, 2012 (2011 - \$42,496,000).
-The future income tax benefit of the capital loss carryforwards of \$9,796,000 (2011 - \$5,312,000) has been recognized as a reduction of future income tax liabilities.
+Net future income tax liabilities arise primarily from differences between the fair value and the tax cost of the investments offset, in part, by the future tax benefit of capital loss carryforwards.
+The Company has approximately \$59,246,000 of realized capital loss carryforwards at December 31, 2013.
+The future income tax benefit of the capital loss carryforwards of \$7,850,000 has been recognized as a reduction of future income tax liabilities.
 Capital loss carryforwards can be carried forward indefinitely and can be applied against capital gains realized in the future.